ambilambi/odin-recipes/README.md

 # odin-recipes
 Odin Project's first beginner friendly HTML project.
-Via this project learned about working with the github flow and had to fix link pathways to get to load properly.
+The learning objective included formatting paragraphs, adding links and images, and using ordered and unordered lists.
+Quickly realized could copy/paste HTML format so project did not take long.
+However connecting VSC files to Github was problematic and had to fix link pathways to get to load properly.
+Through this I learned how to create the proper pathways in Github.